romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 };
 ```

-## mark/unmark article as favorite
+## mark/unmark the article as a favorite

 Tests: